Table of Contents

 - No metronome

-Created in 2014, Skoove quickly became one of the largest sites for online piano lessons.
+Created in 2014, Skoove quickly became one of the largest sites for piano lessons.
 Similar to Flowkey, Skoove provides you with a learning experience that is fun, unique, and easy to follow.

 Convenience is key with this method.
 You can quickly begin learning and you just need a PC/tablet, and a keyboard of some sort.
 For the best experience, I recommend having a digital piano with USB, so you can connect to your device.